Views from the Eiffel Tower

 9. Musée d'Orsay

 Another sight to see northeast of the Iron Lady is the famous Musée d'Orsay, a grand structure measuring 188 metres long by 75 metres wide and 32 metres high.
 Its proximity to the tower is a real plus, as it allows you to appreciate its dimensions and architectural details without squinting too much.
-Its location on the banks of the River Seine makes the view from the tower even more spectacular.
+Its location on the banks of the River Seine makes its observation from the tower even more spectacular.

 10. Seine River

 Today it is one of the main tourist attractions and landmarks of Paris thanks to the fabulous bridges that cross it and thanks to the fact that it surrounds the two islets of Paris.
-The River Seine is a major river in the northwest of France and is actually the second longest river in France after the River Loire with an impressive length of 776 km, the mouth of the river lies in the English Channel between Le Havre in the Haute Normandy region and Honfeur in the Basse Normandie region.
+The River Seine is a major river in the northwest of France and is actually the second longest river in France after the River Loire with an impressive length of 776 km, the mouth of the river is located in the English Channel between Le Havre in the Haute Normandy region and Honfeur in the Basse Normandie region.

 Viewpoints of the Eiffel Tower